workshopdemos/zowe-integration/Transformation.md

 </br></br>
 </br>

-*The first step is to be able to execute a SYSVIEW command from within our application.
+*The first thing we would need for our application is to be able to execute a SYSVIEW command.
 To do this, we’ll use the SYSVIEW Performance Management API, specifically the /SYSVIEW/Command endpoint, which allows us to execute SYSVIEW function commands like starting a job or querying job status.*

-1. Click on the **SYSVIEW Performance Management** tile to drilldown to the API documentation and browse available endpoints</br>
+1. Click on the **SYSVIEW Performance Management** tile to drilldown to the API documentation</br>
 2. Browse the available endpoints, and select **/SYSVIEW/Command**

 <img style="height: 150px" src='./assets/sysview-command.png'>